 Missouri State Law prohibits the possession or consumption of alcoholic beverages by those under the age of 21.
 Missouri State Law also prohibits making alcoholic beverages available to persons under the legal drinking age.
 The possession, use, and distribution of alcohol on Truman State University property is prohibited, except as approved by the President of the University.
-For the 2021-2022 Academic Year, the President has approved a pilot program that would allow for the possession and use of alcohol, within certain parameters, to be allowed within the Campbell Apartments and in the West Campus Suites Residence Hall.
+The President has approved the possession and use of alcohol, within certain parameters, to be allowed within the Campbell Apartments and in the West Campus Suites Residence Hall.